Hotel Richmond: Social History

+The hotel's mezzanine housed WRVA, Richmond's pioneering AM 50,000 watt radio station.
+From 1939 until its relocation, WRVA had the strongest broadcasting power of any station from Washington, D.C. to Atlanta.
+The station aired the popular variety show Sunshine Sue and Her Rangers as well as Capitol Squirrel.

 As the largest hotel immediately adjacent to Richmond's Capitol Square, the hotel had a central place in the political history of the city.
-For decades, it was the home to the Byrd Machine.
-Today, it serves as the Office of the Attorney General.

-The hotel's mezzanine housed WRVA, Richmond's pioneering AM 50,000 watt radio station.
-The hotels were the center of social life in downtown Richmond for most of their history.
-The Hotel Richmond's mezzanine was the headquarters of WRVA Radio, which was known throughout the Eastern U.S. for its pioneering radio broadcasts.
-In 1940, the station began airing the famed variety show Sunshine Sue and Her Rangers, which swept the eastern U.S. with its country music.
-Other shows reflected a local twist, including Corn Cob Pipe Club and Capitol Squirrel.
-The shows that were born in the building were ubiquitous nationally and not just locally; for instance the Corn Cob show had hundreds of clubs in the U.S. and Canada.

-The hotel was the center of politics.
-Early in its life it was festooned with a Westmoreland Davis for Governor banner, and sometime in the early 19th century, it became headquarters for the state's Democratic party, with offices in the hotel's historic Parlor A. From the ballroom in 1926, the first Harry Byrd took control of the state with his famed Byrd Machine.
+Early in its life it was festooned with a Westmoreland Davis for Governor banner, and sometime in the early 19th century, it became headquarters for the state's Democratic party, with offices in the hotel's historic Parlor A. From the ballroom in 1926, the first Harry Byrd took control of the state with his Byrd Machine.
 At his inauguration party on the hotel's roof garden, he addressed the state on WRVA.
 In 1933, Gov. William M. Tuck set up an office in the building, and it was there Harry Byrd took over the seat of his father.
 It was, according to historian Jim Latimer, the room with the best view of the State Capitol and Executive Mansion.
-From the room, the final five Byrd governors (Battle, Stanley, J. Lindsay Almond, Albertis Harrison and Mills Godwin) ran their successful campaigns, such was the room's mystique.
+From the room, the final five Byrd governors (Battle, Stanley, J. Lindsay Almond, Albertis Harrison and Mills Godwin) ran their successful campaigns.
 In the 1970s, the building was the site of the state's tourism marketing efforts including the historic "Virginia Is For Lovers" campaign.

 Renovation

 The hotel was renovated in 2016 by the Commonwealth of Virginia, which relocated the Attorney General's office into the refurbished hotel from the nearby Pocohantas Building.
 It had previously been under threat of demolition.
-Richmond-based Commonwealth Architects is leading plans for the entire block.
 In the current plan, the old Murphy Hotel will be razed for parking and office space.
 Some scenes for Steven Spielberg's movie Lincoln were filmed in the building.